gshadows/SurfaceHelper/README.md

 ### Current features

 * Display current distance to the ship in floating notification.
-* Notify player when distance to ship exceeds specified range to prevent ship take off when 2km away.
+* Notify player when distance to ship exceeds specified range to prevent ship unexpected take off at 2km distance.
 * Notify when ship took off without player.

 ### Future plans